SYalouz/QuantNBody/README.md

 - The decomposition of any wavefunction in a given many-body basis
 - 1-body, 2-body (...) reduced density matrices
 - Spin operators S^2, S_z (for fermionic system) expressed in a many-body basis
-- Already made Hamiltonians model Hamiltonians e.g. Bose-Hubbard, Fermi-Hubbar
+- Already made model Hamiltonians e.g. Bose-Hubbard, Fermi-Hubbar
 - Already made molecular ab initio Hamiltonians (requires a connexion to Psi4 or PySCF)
--
 - ...

  # Quick and easy installation (Developement mode)